pimcore/pimcore/doc/04_Assets/03_Working_with_Thumbnails/05_Document_Thumbnails.md

 This feature requires Ghostscript and at least [Gotenberg](../../23_Installation_and_Upgrade/03_System_Setup_and_Hosting/06_Additional_Tools_Installation.md#gotenberg) or [LibreOffice](../../23_Installation_and_Upgrade/03_System_Setup_and_Hosting/06_Additional_Tools_Installation.md#libreoffice-pdftotext-inkscape-) to be installed on the server.

 ##### To build the function generating thumbnail for List of assets:
-It is recommended to use named thumbnails for caching sake:
+> It is recommended to use named thumbnails for caching purpose.

 ```php
    $list = new Asset\Listing();